 The following privacy principles are based on the Safe Harbor Principles.

-Where SJM collects personal information directly from employees, or patients enrolled in clinical trials, we will inform them about the purposes for which we collect and use personal information about the employee or patient, the types of non-agent third parties to which SJM discloses that information, and the choices and means, if any, SJM offers individuals for limiting the use and disclosure of their personal information.
+Where SJM collects personal information directly from employees or patients enrolled in clinical trials, we will inform them about the purposes for which we collect, process and use personal information about the employee, customer or patient, the types of non-agent third parties to which SJM discloses that information, and the choices and means, if any, SJM offers individuals for limiting the use and disclosure of their personal information.
 Notice will be provided in clear and conspicuous language at the time of collection, or as soon as practicable thereafter, and in any event before SJM uses the information for a purpose other than that for which it was originally collected.
 Personal data about patients enrolled in clinical trials may be used in a manner consistent with the general research purpose for which the data were originally collected; this includes use in future medical and pharmaceutical research activities that are unanticipated at the time of original collection.
 Where SJM acts as a data processor for Merlin.net™ Patient Care Network, we will provide information to the data controller (the Customer) about how the system processes personal information, and the data controller will be responsible for informing its patients and staff about the collection, processing and use and will obtain consent from patients and, where necessary, from their staff as part of the enrollment process in Merlin.net™ Patient Care Network; the personal information of individuals enrolled in the Merlin.net™ Patient Care Network may be used in a manner consistent with the consents obtained or information provided by the Customer at the time of enrollment.